lorenzomartino86/todolist/README.md

 #### Main Technologies Used

 For the API components the main frameworks/tools used are:
-- *OpenJDK 1.8*
+- *OpenJDK 1.8* .
-- *Spring Core, Beans and Context:* Used for facilitate dependency injection
+- *Spring Core, Beans and Context:* Used for facilitate dependency injection.
-- *Spring MVC:* Used to facilitate the creation of rest endpoints
+- *Spring MVC:* Used to facilitate the creation of rest endpoints.
-- *Spring Data and Hibernate:* Used to facilitate database mapping
+- *Spring Data and Hibernate:* Used to facilitate database mapping.
-- *Lombok:* Used to avoid common java boilerplate code
+- *Lombok:* Used to avoid common java boilerplate code.
-- *Jackson:* Used for serialization/deserialization
+- *Jackson:* Used for serialization/deserialization.
-- *JUnit:* Used for test automation
+- *JUnit:* Used for test automation.
-- *Mockito:* Used for stub during test automation
+- *Mockito:* Used for stub during test automation.
-- *Spring Test:* Used for facilitate testing of Spring Components
+- *Spring Test:* Used for facilitate testing of Spring Components.
+- *H2:* as in memory relational database.

 Basically the build process run unit and integration tests separately and generates a Jar file.